 - Disengage carpet from the tack strip, remove threshold coverings (when applicable) and open seams as needed.
 This is done to prevent further damage to your carpet and surroundings.

 - Remove pad.
-Pad removal may be required to avoid additional damage, prevent microbial growth and create a better environment for dehumidification.
+Pad removal may be required to avoid additional damage.
+This helps prevent microbial growth and creates a better environment for dehumidification.

 - Remove non-salvageable carpet.
 Because of its current condition, your carpet may not survive the restoration process.

 - Tile: Dry in place or remove.
 (Your tile flooring may not be restorable or it may be more cost-effective to remove it than dry it in place.)

 - Vinyl: Dry in place or remove (trapped moisture may not dry and could damage the sub-floor.)

 - Laminate: Dry in place or remove.
 (Non-porous flooring such as Pergo can trap water.
 This makes it necessary to remove the laminate in order to dry the sub-floor.)